-The smart way to choose your partner wisely is to have a handy reference guide in your mind – of topics you must unflinchingly talk about before you reach any form of finality in your decision-making process.
+The smart way to choose your partner wisely is to have a handy reference guide in your mind – of topics, you must unflinchingly talk about before you reach any form of finality in your decision-making process.
 What questions to ask when choosing a life partner and also factors to consider while choosing a life partner.
 This process will address the ‘How do I choose a life partner?’ in full earnest and help fine-tune your selection criteria.

 Focus on the qualities of a life partner

 As humans, we to need each other as much as we continue to feed each other.
 Armed with a zeal of finding a life partner, you’ll probably trip and jump around a little bit.
 This is normal.
 In gauging the limits of your dreams, hopes and aspirations, clarity becomes your best friend through the rumble and tumble of life.

 A life partner can fulfill so many roles.
 The role of a co-traveler on a journey that’s long as well as confusing.
 A confidante with whom you can be honest and spontaneous.
 A co-pilot you can navigate the hoops of life.
 A partner you’ll share pickle memories from different eras with.
 This is why choosing the right partner will make all the difference in your life.